Onur-Web/Onur-Web/README.md

 Junior Backend Developer
 ------------------------

 Since I decided to change my career, I have been working on learning to code for 6 months.
-I started with backend development and my plan is to continue with frontend, HTML, Android, and Unreal Engine after backend.
+I started with backend development and my plan is to continue with frontend, HTML, Android and Unreal Engine after backend.

 * 🌍  I'm based in Turkey
 * ✉️  You can contact me at [mergenonur@gmail.com](mailto:mergenonur@gmail.com)